M1-CHPS/glhpc/docs/lab4.md

 <h2 class="hidden-title"> 5 - Summary</h2>

-Upon completing this third lab, you should know how to:
+Upon completing this third lab, you should be able to:

 - [x] Explain the principle of Monte-Carlo algorithms and apply them to numerical estimation
 - [x] Implement and benchmark a Monte-Carlo estimator with statistical analysis (mean, stddev, min/max)